jchiu1013/applied_economics_projects/README.md

 # applied_economics_projects

-I have uploaded a few projects that I worked on as a Master's student.
+I have uploaded a few projects that I worked on as a Master's student in applied economics and finance.
 Please feel free to enjoy.

 - The Effect of Credit Availability on Small Business Success Presentation
 - The Effect of Exchange Rate on Foreign Direct Investment Presentation